-- Our work will continue as you finish the LRM and move on to the Research Paper.
+- Our work will continue as you move on to the Research Paper.

 - Please plan your writing time accordingly.
-These assignments require careful attention to detail, synthesis of your research to course content, and finely crafted academic prose.
+This assignment requires careful attention to detail, synthesis of your research to course content, and finely crafted academic prose.

 Blog Report Due Dates

 - Blog Post #5: Explore how libraries and information centers create learning and programming opportunities for your chosen community.
 DUE: 11/12

 - Blog Post #6: Report on the issues your community may face on an international scale.
 DUE: 11/19

 - Blog Post #7: Report on your community’s use of emerging technologies.
 DUE: 12/03

 - Blog Post #8: Personal reflection on information communities.
 DUE: Last day of class

 Grading will be based on 100 possible points.